 Alfred JARRY continues his literary work.
 1907.

-« I have a lot of work going on: two novels from Fasquelle and the translation of a modern Greek novel. »
+« I have quite a few projects underway: two novels at Fasquelle and the translation of a modern Greek novel. »

 2.200